sanathp/statusok/README.md

 # StatusOK

-Monitor Your Website and Apis from your computer.Get Notified through slack or email when your server is down or response time more than expected.
+Monitor your Website and Apis from your computer.Get Notified through slack or email when your server is down or response time more than expected.

-## Simple Setup
+## Simple Version

-Simple Setup to monitor your website and recieve a notitification to Gmail when your website is down
+Simple Setup to monitor your website and recieve a notitification to your Gmail when your website is down.

 Step 1: Write a config.json with the url information
 ```